BELALP - NESSELALP - BIRGISCH

 Author´s Tip / Recommendation of the author

-For those who are free from vertigo and sure-footed, there is a spectacular viewpoint on the Nesselalp.
+For those not afraid of heights and sure-footed, there is a spectacular viewpoint on Nesselalp.

 Safety guidelines

-Especially in autumn, you should also be aware that leaves lying on the ground can hide bumps, roots, stones or holes in the path.
-After storms, trees can still fall over or branches can fall down.
-Especially in adverse weather conditions, muddy and slippery passages can occur on natural paths.
-You have to expect this kind of path impairment when you go on a hike.
+Especially in autumn, you should also be aware that fallen leaves lying on the ground can conceal unevenness, roots, stones, or holes in the path.
+After storms, trees may still fall or branches may fall off.
+Especially in adverse weather conditions, natural paths can have muddy and slippery sections.
+You must expect such trail impairments when you go hiking.

 Nearby